-Roof Repair Experts: Texas Hail Damage
+Roof Repair Experts: Hail Damage in Texas and Colorado

 We can fix all types of roofs including shingles, tile, metal, single ply, modified and many more.
 We have experienced crews that have been with us for many years.
 They have seen every type of roof damage and can repair it.
 We will not be hiring temporary labor and giving them on-the-job training on your roof.
 Kidd Roofing also has experience working with insurance companies on storm claims.
 (In fact, some of our employees used to work as insurance adjusters!)
 We will work to make sure that you get the best roof repair possible!
 To get started, fill out our roof repair service form and one of our storm damage experts will contact you shortly.